 Shortly before the Health Law Competition, selections will be made for the Moot Court Board.
-Students selected will be assigned to one of the national competition teams that compete during in the Spring semester.
-New Board members will also be expected to assist with the Health Law Competition on November 1-2 and should plan to be here all day, both days.
+New Board Members will be assigned to one of the national competition teams that compete during in the Spring semester.
+New Board members will also be expected to assist with the Health Law Competition on November 6-7 and should plan to make yourself available all day both days.